jonnitto/Jonnitto.PrettyEmbedYoutube/README.md

 ### Configuration

 If you want to customize the default settings, take a look at the [Settings.Jonnitto.yaml](Configuration/Settings.Jonnitto.yaml#L11) file.
 If no node property is giving, these default values will be taken.
-If you, for example, don't want to let the user choose if the video is a playlist or just a video you can deactivate the mixin in your Configuration folder like this:
+If you, for example, don't want to let the editor choose if the video is a playlist or just a video you can deactivate the mixin in your Configuration folder like this:

 ```yaml
 "Jonnitto.PrettyEmbedYoutube:Content.Youtube":